Case Study: 1408 by Stephen King AKA “The Door Was Crooked”

 “There were several who had weeping fits, one who had a laughing fit—I don’t know why someone laughing out of control should be more frightening than someone sobbing—but it is.”

-Again, King is building small layers on top of each other.
+Again, King is building expanding layers on top of each other.

 So this is how the story starts, which I find extremely compelling.
 Before we even get to the actual story, we are treated to a detailed account of all the things that could possibly happen to the main character.
 This is effective because we already start to worry for him and are now anticipating all the terrible things Olin talked about.

-Part 2 of the story is interesting in that we get both a first-hand look at what happens to Enslin in the room, but also we get it from the point of view of what was left on his mini tape recorder.
-I really like this narrative POV because sound is an extremely important element in horror, which might normally not be so strong in a written story, but by making that the frame of reference here, King brings it to the forefront of events.
+Part 2 of the story is interesting because we get two perspectives of what happens to Enslin in the room.
+We get a first-hand account following Enslin in real time, and we also hear what happened in the room after the fact through his mini tape recorder.
+I really like this narrative POV because sound is an extremely important element in horror, which might not normally be so strong in a written story.
+However, by making that the frame of reference here, King brings it to the forefront of events.

-In part 2 again, King starts off slowly, building up the scary details of Enslin’s stay in room 1408.
+Once again, King starts off slowly, building up the scary details.

 “His problems with 1408 started even before he got into the room.
 The door was crooked.”